DrMarkusVoss/pumla/Examples.md

 ![](./test/examples/pics/wirelessUnit.png)

 ### E#6: Element injection
-Only element "tempSys" is put in the diagram, but internals are shown.
+Only element "tempSys" is put on the diagram, but internals are shown.
 If you look at the definition of the "tempSys" model element, you do not see the internals defined.
 They are injected via the "PUMLAInjectChildElements" macro. this tells pumla to insert into this element all other elements that call "tempSys" their parent in